tmobile/jazz/core/jazz_admin/README.md

 ## Platform API for Retriving Installer JSON.
-Provides an API for the admin  user to retrieve the installer vars JSON
+Core API for an admin user to perform administrative tasks